Bees and Wasps

 What to Do If You Have Bees or Wasps in or Around Your Home

 - Cautiously identify the whereabouts of the nest, hive or swarm.
 If you do locate the area stay well clear and remove your pets from the area.
+Call Dawson’s immediately to organise wasp or bee removal in Melbourne.

 - Keep food sources (especially sugar and protein) inside and secure.
 Bees and wasps feed on and are attracted to sugar and protein based foods.
 This includes pet food as well!